-Adobe has announced major updates to its suite of creative tools, including Photoshop CC 2014.
+Adobe has announced major updates to its suite of creative tools, including Photoshop CC 2014 - here's our review.
 You can download it for free to put it through its paces, before moving on to a Creative Cloud subscription - but should you?
 We've taken the new version out for a quick test drive, and have tried out some of the new enhancements.

 As with the Creative Cloud releases a year ago, the full set of tools are now only available through the subscription model, so to get the 2014 version of Photoshop you'll have to pay that monthly subscription fee and download the software; there's no option to buy it on disc.
 Head to the Adobe website to get started with a free Photoshop CC trial version.

 If you're already a Creative Cloud subscriber, you have access to the latest versions of Adobe's seminal toolset, including the flagship Photoshop CC 2014.
 In an interesting departure, Adobe has made a big fanfare about this milestone release, rather than just issuing iterative updates - perhaps because it helps to convince subscribers that they're getting new tools on a regular basis.

 There's a new (2014) suffix to this version of Photoshop.
 But it's not quite the same milestone release as that of a year ago - here's where you can read what we thought of what we're now calling Photoshop CC 2013.
 There are a host of nice new features that are useful and welcome, but this really isn't a step-change release.

 As ever, Photoshop CC 2014 brings a raft of time-saving improvements and new features.
 Much of these are workflow enhancements rather than major stand-out features, but they add up to a worthwhile set of improvements.

 Many of the most important improvements are just focussed on saving time, which isn't as exciting as the 'amazing new manipulation tools' in the marketing blurb, but are just as valuable to time-pressed designers.